Quite simply – we want to reduce the public health impact of our products.

 For tobacco, this means offering less risky alternatives to regular cigarettes for those smokers who cannot, or choose not, to give up.

 The idea of tobacco harm reduction is not a new one.
-In many countries, British American Tobacco has long promoted snus, a type of low toxicant oral tobacco, which is a proven reduced-risk product – but it lacks wide consumer appeal and availability globally, and it not widely known in South Africa.
+In many countries, BAT has long promoted snus, a type of low toxicant oral tobacco, which is a proven reduced-risk product – but it lacks wide consumer appeal and availability globally, and is not widely known in South Africa.

 So it’s only relatively recently – with the rise in popularity of e-cigarettes – that harm reduction has moved from a concept to a reality.
 An increasing number of professionals in the scientific and public health community are now advocating harm reduction as the way forward for helping the 1.3 billion people worldwide who continue to smoke despite the known health risks.